Yamini2001/LeetCode-Solutions/README.md

   ## Count Covered Buildings
   A building is covered if there is at least one building in all four directions: left, right, above, and below.

+  ## Count Mentions Per User
+  Return an array mentions where mentions[i] represents the number of mentions the user with id i has across all MESSAGE events.